 Rocket is inspired by the classical Ashtanga Vinyasa series.
 It is a perfect marriage of tempo and sequence, suitable for all level students.
 The full range of modifications are offered during the class, so that practitioners of all levels can go experience Ashtanga Vinyasa Yoga, breath and asana from where they are in their practice.
 Rocket is designed to wake up the nervous system, feeding it with precious prana and supporting the practice with the free and fun flow.
 Rocket 1 has its focus on the legs, shoulders, and abs.
 Be ready to move a bit faster and get a lot stronger.
 The poses are from Ashtanga Vinyasa's first and second series.
 Rocket 2 uses the poses from the first three Ashtanga Vinyasa series, focusing on the strength of arms, as well as back bending, and hip opening.
 Rocket 3 is practiced on Friday and is called Happy Hour all over the world to celebrate the week.
-It contains all the poses used in the It’s Yoga system.
 It is also an all-level class and suitable especially to those who like to add some challenge and fun to their practice.

 Yin and Restorative Yoga